fimehedi/mobile-valy-client/README.md

 # Mobile Valy

-Mobile Valy is a Full Stack Application.
-In this application React used in Front End and Node (Express) used for the backend API. .Try it now [Mobile Valy](https://mobile-valy.web.app).
+Mobile Valy is a React Application.
+Users can create an account by Google or Facebook or Valid Email and Password.
+Authenticate users can checkout orders, Review orders, and cancel their orders.
+Admin can add or delete products.
+It's hosted on firebase.
+Try it now [Mobile Valy](https://mobile-valy.web.app).

 ## Features of Application